chaiwatmat/ThaiStringTokenizer/README.md

 ## License

 Licensed under the MIT license.
-See [LICENSE.md](LICENSE.md) for details.
+See [LICENSE](LICENSE) for details.